TerminalAddict/ta.com-website/_posts/2019-09-13-DNS-over-https-or-(DoH)-Bind9-and-nginx.md

 }
 {% endhighlight %}

-## Config your browser
+## Configure your browser

-well in Firefox this is pretty easy.
+Well in Firefox this is pretty easy.
 Search your preferences / settings in Firefox for DNS.

 {% include thumbnail.html img="FF-DoH-settings.png" %}

-In Chrome the setting will be released in version 78 I'm told, I guess I'll keep an eye out 🙃
+In Google Chrome the setting will be released in version 78 I'm told, I guess I'll keep an eye out 🙃

 ## Conclusion